ronaldoussoren/modulegraph2/doc/objectgraph.rst

    The graph has explicit root nodes, primarily used by the graph iteration method.

-   For `mypy <https://mypy.readthedocs.io>`_ users the ObjectGraph class is a generic class where the type parameter is the (base-)type of the graph nodes.
+   For `mypy <https://mypy.readthedocs.io>`_ users the ObjectGraph class is a generic class with two type parameters: the type of nodes and the type of edges.

    .. function:: add_node(node)